Meaning of Numbers: The Number 56

 In 56 A.D., the Apostle Paul is in the middle of his long stay at Ephesus (Acts 19).
 His sojourn in the city, however, ends when he is chased out by a riot encouraged by an Ephesian silversmith named Demetrius in 57 A.D.

 Paul is 56 years old in 58 A.D.
 As part of his third evangelistic journey, he travels from Macedonia to Troas where he has to resurrect a man back from the dead who had fallen asleep during one of his long late night messages (Acts 20:6 - 11)!
 The apostle then continues his travels until he arrives in Jerusalem to celebrate the Feast of Pentecost that occurs on May 21 this year.

-The version of Scripture originally canonized by Ezra and the Apostle John does not have a 56th book as it contains only 22 in the Old Testament and 27 in the New for a total of 49 (the square of the perfect number 7).
+The version of Scripture originally canonized by Ezra and the Apostle John does not have a fifty-sixth book as it contains only 22 in the Old Testament and 27 in the New for a total of 49 (the square of 7).

-Fleeing enemies and number 56
+Fleeing Enemies and Number 56

 Psalm 56 was written by King David prior to becoming Israel's king.
 After fleeing King Saul's wrath (see 1Samuel 20:31), he finds himself at Nob where the High Priest and God's tabernacle was located.
 Famished and tired after his long journey, he requests and receives bread dedicated to worshipping God (the showbread), a merciful act later referenced by Jesus (1Samuel 21:1 - 6, Matthew 12:2 - 4).